ingenerator/cloud-tasks-wrapper/README.md

 // index.php
 // Most commonly in real-world applications you would integrate this with your app/framework's config, dependency
-// management and HTTP processing layer.
+// management and HTTP processing layer. use Google\Auth\Cache\MemoryCacheItemPool;use Google\Auth\Cache\SysVCacheItemPool;use Ingenerator\CloudTasksWrapper\Factory\TaskServerFactory;use Ingenerator\CloudTasksWrapper\TestHelpers\Server\ArrayTaskHandlerFactory;use Ingenerator\PHPUtils\Mutex\DbBackedMutexWrapper;
-$task_types    = new TaskTypeConfigProvider(
+$controller = TaskServerFactory::makeController(
+    new NullLogger, // Your app's PSR logger new DbBackedMutexWrapper(new PDO('mysql:whatever')), // Your app's chosen mutex backend implementation new MemoryCacheItemPool, // Your chosen PSR cache implementation - obv. not memory cache for production new ArrayTaskHandlerFactory(
+        // This ships with the wrapper but you would usually implement yourself e.g. to fetch
+        // the handler dynamically from a dependency container using the task type as part of the name.
+        // However for simple cases (perhaps a Cloud Run covering a small number of task types) the
+        // array-backed handler factory might be sufficient.
+        ['make-a-drink' => new MakeADrinkTaskHandler]
+    ),
     [
-        // This is the same as the client config above, but most options are not relevant for server-side handling '_default'    => [
+        // The task_type config is the same as for the client above, but most options are not relevant for
+        // server-side handling.
+        '_default'    => [
             // OIDC tokens will be verified as coming from this service account email address 'signer_email' => 'app-task-publisher@my-app.iam.gserviceaccount.com',